annad2694/sep10-freedom-project/prep/plan.md

 Process
 How will you show us how you made it?

 I will show you how I made it by going through the behind-the-scenes of the code and any challenges that I overcame while doing the project.
 Maybe include details of how I researched parts A or B, or how I came up with those ideas.
 For Part A, I had to look at unique hardware and software that relate to movie production.
 I didn't just click on the first link, but I looked on multiple sites and used some of my own knowledge.
 I used Wireframe to lay out my ideas and my tool, Aframe, to show different movie aspects in a VR graphic setting.
 Generally, like an online movie set.

 Conclusion
 How will you summarize / wrap up your presentation?

 I will include my takeaways and speak about the impacts that movie production has.
 I will also answer any questions that people have.
+And maybe the last final thought would be, do you think movies would exist if it weren't for the behind-the-scenes production?